Saputo Dairy UK: Sale of milk business

-Dairy Crest sold its doorstep milk delivery operations in the North West of England in July 2013 to Creamline Dairies who now operate the milk rounds from the depots in Warrington, Flixton, Stockport and Macclesfield and Mortons operate all those in Wirral, Chester and Liverpool.
-Dairy Crest announced a big slump in profits on 6 November 2014 which was down 95% to £900,000 in the six months to September.
+Dairy Crest sold its doorstep milk delivery operations in the North West of England in July 2013 to Creamline Dairies who now operate the milk rounds from the depots in Warrington, Flixton, Stockport and Macclesfield, while Mortons operate rounds in Wirral, Chester and Liverpool.
+Dairy Crest announced a drop in profits on 6 November 2014, down 95% to £900,000 in the six months to September.

 The company agreed the sale of its entire legacy milk business, which processes and distributes milk, as well as the Frijj milkshake brand, to Germany's Müller for £80 million, enabling it to be combined with Müller's existing subsidiary, Müller Wiseman Dairies.
 The sale was approved by the Competition and Markets Authority on 19 October 2015, and completed the following December.

 Acquisition by Saputo

 It was announced in 2019 that Canadian dairy company Saputo Inc would be buying Dairy Crest.
 The company was valued at £975 million, making each share worth 620p.
 The transaction was completed on 15 April 2019.
 At the time of the sale, Dairy Crest was the fourth largest dairy company in the UK based on turnover.
 Saputo renamed the business under its own brand in July 2019, though Dairy Crest Limited remained the principal legal entity.

-Operations
+In 2021, Saputo purchased Bute Island Foods, the manufacturer of Sheese vegan cheese.

 The company supplies cheese, spreads and drinks.
 Cheese brands include Cathedral City, Davidstow Cheddar and Wexford.
 Spread brands include Clover, Country Life, Utterly Butterly, Vitalite and Willow.
 Spread and Frylight cooking spray production is consolidated at Kirkby.
 Davidstow Creamery in Cornwall has been run by the company since 1981.

+Pollution

 At Truro Crown Court in December 2021, Dairy Crest admitted charges relating to a series of incidents of serious pollution between December 2015 and January 2021, including the illegal discharge of "biological sludge" and "suspended solids" from its creamery at Davidstow into the River Inny, Cornwall.
-Fines of £1.52 million were imposed on the company in June 2022.
+Fines of £1.52 million and costs of £272,747 were imposed on the company in June 2022.
+It was reported that there was a possibility that the company's royal warrant could be removed as a result of the pollution.